 2. Fire Feature: A unique fireplace, fire pit or fire feature can transform any outdoor living space from ho-hum to fabulous.
 Whether you’re trading stories on a cool evening or roasting marshmallows on a summer night, a custom fireplace coupled with stonework walls and even benches can provide the perfect gathering spot for family and friends.

 3. Arches, pergolas and pavilions: Enhance the beauty of your patio or garden by incorporating an archway covered with creeping fig vines balanced by a neutral stone patio.
 A pergola offers partial shade and a nice architectural element, or perhaps you want to try a circular or pentagon shaped gazebo with open or screened-in sides.
 Either way, you have the perfect strategy for entertaining friends or just sitting in the backyard with a book and a cold drink.
+If you’re interested you might consider contacting your local hardscaping company (like hardscaping Harrisonburg) to see what they can do for you.

 4. Giant chessboard: If you have always had a fantasy of having an oversized chess board in your yard, it’s easier than you think when you have pros on the job.
 Channel your inner Alice in Wonderland with stone crowns atop columns leading the way to a giant chess board constructed of prefab 2×2 concrete squares with exposed pebbles.
 Flanked by red roses on one side and white roses on the other, this look can be finished off with an ornate stone loveseat for sitting and thinking of the next move.